Tanish326/About-me/README.md

 ### 🧑‍💻 About Me

 - 🎓 Currently a **student**, diving deep into **Data Science, AI & Machine Learning**
+- ❤️ I love building **ML pipelines** and **backend solutions** end-to-end — from raw data to a deployed API
+- 🌱 Currently learning **System Design** and **RAG (Retrieval-Augmented Generation) pipelines**
-- 🔭 Working on projects that turn raw datasets into meaningful insights
+- 🔭 Working on projects that turn messy datasets into models that actually ship
-- 🌱 Currently learning **Machine Learning, Deep Learning & Data Analysis**
-- 🤝 Open to collaborating on **ML/AI projects, Kaggle competitions & research ideas**
+- 🤝 Open to collaborating on **ML/AI projects, backend systems & research ideas**
-- 💬 Ask me about **Python, Data Analysis, ML fundamentals**
+- 💬 Ask me about **Python, ML pipelines, backend architecture, RAG/LLMs**
-- ⚡ Fun fact: I enjoy finding patterns in data as much as I enjoy solving puzzles
+- ⚡ Fun fact: I enjoy finding patterns in data as much as I enjoy designing the systems that serve them

 ---